NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Automation and Auditing will commence around July 2021 all [NXR] totals will be back dated to Dec 14 2020

-- 500000 NXR Tokens will be donated to the Cistic Fibrosis Foundation once Market cap reaches 1.12 Million USD
+- 500000 NXR Tokens will be donated to the Cystic Fibrosis Foundation once Market cap reaches 1.12 Million USD